Silver Spring Slip and Fall Lawyers Who Know How To Get Results

 Commercial and residential property owners are often careless with keeping their properties safe.
 This often results in slip and fall incidents.

-If you were injured in a slip and fall accident in Montgomery County, contact a Silver Spring slip and fall attorney from Goldberg Finnegan to set up your free initial consultation.
+If you were injured in a trip and fall accident in Montgomery County, contact a Silver Spring slip and fall attorney from Goldberg Finnegan to set up your free initial consultation.
 You may be eligible for compensation for your medical expenses, pain and suffering, and other damages.
-Our attorneys work on contingency—which means you pay us nothing unless and until we win your case.
+Our attorneys work on contingency—which means you pay us nothing unless we win your case.

 Having a licensed attorney review your claim can be an important step.
-For over 20 years, the attorneys at Goldberg Finnegan have been securing compensation for injury victims—more than $130 million recovered.
-Founding partner Kevin Goldberg is a member of the National Trial Lawyers Top 100.
+For over 20 years, the attorneys at Goldberg Finnegan have been securing compensation for injury victims—more than $150 million recovered.

 A property owner could potentially be held liable if your attorney can prove one of the following: